billpwchan/DeepTrust/README.md

 The below list is acknowledgement of direct reference to their published code repository in forms of Copy+Paste or with slight modification.
-The main skeleton of the DeepTrust framework is entirely implemented by the author, and only pre-trained model configurations are referenced.
+The main skeleton of the DeepTrust framework is entirely implemented by the author, and only pre-trained model configurations+training scripts are referenced.
 All codes listed below are open-sourced and protected under MIT license or Apache 2.0 license.

 - **GLTR Package**: Based on https://github.com/HendrikStrobelt/detecting-fake-text.